a3chron/system-icons/README.md

 This is a little collection of my catppuccin themed system icons for some of my apps.
 Little sidenote, I am no designer, so don't expect too much.

+Also got one or two otehr icons in here, will style or remove them in the near future :)

 ## Usage

 Edit your `.desktop` files: